GlodoUK/odoo-devenv/guides/linux_native.md

 # Linux using Docker (Native)

-Ensure both docker CE, docker-compose and git are installed through your distro's package manager
+Ensure both docker CE, docker-compose and git are installed through your distro's package manager.